tamaravdd/iese-dsmba/README.md

 -	To show through examples how data scientists use AI and Python to analyze data.
 -	To communicate data-driven insights effectively through visualization and narrative.

-### Evaluation

-There will be two assignments (40% each) and an in-class individual presentation (20%), with class participation and engagement counting for up to 10% extra credit.

 ### Instructor